TsienJin/SC1015-Project/README.md

 ![Distribution of stress levels](https://i.imgur.com/cCNfs3j.png)

-Furthermore, we can observe that this dataset is biased towards `Stress_Label` of value `1` and `2` accounting for almost all the data entries.
+Furthermore, we can observe that this dataset is biased towards `Stress_Label` of value `1` and `2` accounting for almost all the data entries (in SecDataSet/catagorical_sleep.ipynb).
 This may potentially hamper the classification accuracy of our machine models.

 ## Building Machine Learning Models